 Date: March 27 & 28 (2-days)

 Enjoy a walking exploration of Bend, Oregon.
 This trip emphasizes the area’s local history.

 Kayaking the Siltcoos

-Join our small group as we go kayaking in the Oregon Dunes National Recreation Area.
+Join our small group as we go kayaking in the Oregon Dunes National Recreation Area on the Siltcoos River.
 The dunes are one of the largest expanses of temperate coastal sand dunes in the world.
-When geologic forces created the dunes, the sand choked off several coastal rivers, creating about 30 lakes.
+When geologic forces created the dunes, the sand-choked off several coastal rivers, creating about 30 lakes.
 Some of the rivers have found a way back to sea.
 The Siltcoos River is one of these, it is a slow-moving three-mile long waterway that is a designated canoe trail.
-We’ll be keeping our eyes ope for otters and a variety of birds.
+We’ll be keeping our eyes open for otters and a variety of birds.
 Photo: Travel Lane County.

 —SUMMER 2019 —

 Fired Up: The Many Sides of Fire With Your Grandchild